How to Find Your Dream Job Teaching English in Hong Kong

 Teaching English Agencies

 If you are not a qualified teacher, do not fret!
 There is still hope to work in a public school system!
-There are many teaching agencies in Hong Kong that partners with local schools in supplying them with a Native English teacher.
+There are many teaching agencies in Hong Kong that partners with local schools in supplying them with a Native English teacher (NET).
 They can either employ you for a full-year contract with a school or for after-school programs.
-These experiences are very valuable especially if you want to apply to the NET scheme in the future, want to work with local students or have a higher chance of being employed by schools themselves.
+These experiences are very valuable especially if you want to apply to the NET scheme in the future or be hired directly into the school.

 Chatteris Educational Foundation

-* Please include my name ‘Charmaine’ as your referral for your application.
+* If you are interested in applying, please include my name ‘Charmaine’ as your referral for your application. *

 Eureka Language Services